 Eligible users are required to register themselves at the Health Care Sciences Library.
-Membership registration forms could be obtained from the Reception Counter or downloaded from library website (www.fhcs.esn.ac.lk).
-Applicants are required to submit the copies of appointment letter (if employed) or students' identity card/registration book (if students) along with dully filled membership application forms.
+Membership registration forms could be obtained from the Reception Counter or downloaded from the library website.
+Applicants are required to submit the copies of appointment letter (if employed) or students' identity card/registration book (if students) along with duly filled membership application forms.